PRO-021, Version 2.0, 10 June 2021

-Complaints handling procedures.
+Complaints handling procedures

 The Museum recognises the value of feedback, including enquiries, suggestions, complaints and claims, in improving its programs and services.
-A number of Museum policies and procedures provide for feedback, claims or complaints handling, with reference to the subject matter of the relevant policy or procedure.
+Several Museum policies and procedures provide for feedback, claims or complaints handling, with reference to the subject matter of the relevant policy or procedure.
 The Museum’s Client Service Charter provides general information about how the Museum will deal with feedback, including complaints, received from Museum visitors and clients.

-These procedures outline the Museum’s general processes for receiving, managing and responding to complaints and claims, including where these relate to the Museum’s commitments under the Client Service Charter or other Museum policies and procedures.
+These Complaints handling procedures outline the Museum’s general processes for receiving, managing and responding to complaints and claims, including where these relate to the Museum’s commitments under the Client Service Charter or other Museum policies and procedures.

 3.1 Receiving complaints